 Under the strong economic growth of China’s economy, companies may intent to expand their business to China.
 Since December, 2004, China has committed to open various business fields to foreign investors after joining World Trade Organisation (“WTO”).
 Nowadays, setting up a trading company or a franchise in China will be as easy as in USA, Hong Kong and Singapore or Taiwan.

 In general, there are several approaches for foreign enterprises to step in China, they are Wholly Foreign-Owned Enterprises (“WFOEs”), Joint Ventures (“JVs”) and Representative Office (“RO”).
 Although set up a foreign enterprise in China is much easier now, it is still a challenging experience if customers would like to apply by themselves.
-With our experience in China, we can help you smooth the application with closedly follow up.
+With our experience in China, we can help you smoothen the application.

 Wholly Foreign-Owned Enterprises